andkret/Cookbook/BasicSkills.md

 #### Don't Mess Up Your System

 What this does is you basically mess up your operating system.
-If you're a starter you don't know which packages you need to install.
+If you're just starting out, you don't know which packages you need to install.
 You don't know which tools you need to install.

 If you want to for instance start with Jupyter notebooks you need to